Mar 4, 2022

 LATIF: Mm-hmm.

-MATT: And then they programmed the computer, so that it's just like it’s an arbitrary number.
-It's like, let's say 100 years, 100 years of bloop living and the computer’s like, “Okay, I now assign you bloops one of three things at random.”
+MATT: And then they programmed the computer so that at—it's an arbitrary number.
+It's like, let's say a hundred years, a hundred years of bloop living, and the computer's like, "Okay, I now assign you bloops one of three things at random."
 So thing number one could be: nothing happens to bloop.
-The bloop just keeps living on through the next round.
+The bloop just gets to keep living.
+Go through the next round.

 LATIF: Mm-hmm.